The Live-In Kitchen

 Jump to Recipe

-Balsamic tofu is maybe the most versatile tofu recipe I’ve tried yet.
+Balsamic tofu is maybe the most versatile tofu recipe I've tried.

 How to prepare tofu

-The first thing you want to do is press your tofu.
-You can use a (affiliate link) tofu press or check out how I press tofu without a press.
+The first thing you want to do is press your block of tofu.
+You can use a tofu press (affiliate link) or check out how I press tofu without a press.
 This will take 10-30 minutes.
-It’s pretty hands-off, but be sure to plan ahead!
+It's pretty hands-off, but be sure to plan ahead!

 How to Press Tofu without a Press